 - Parents/Guardians will be informed by the referring teacher of any discipline referrals. - Teachers will make every effort to contact parents/guardians regarding student behavior and potential consequences.
-Teachers will contact the parent/guardian by phone or email.
-If contact cannot be made, ask the School Social Worker to visit the home and speak to the parents. - All parent/guardian contact or attempted parent contact will be documented.
+Teachers will contact the parent/guardian by phone, email/Talking Points.

+All parent/guardian contacts or attempted parent contact will be documented.